kikoso/android-stackblur/README.md

 and finally obtain the image and load it into an ImageView or any other component:

     _imageView.setImageBitmap(_stackBlurManager.returnBlurredImage() );

+If you want to use the native code (NDK), first you need to compile the native files.
+Move to the folder where you have the project, and call:

+    ndk-build

+If everything goes alright, you will compile and generate a library object, libblur.so, in the folder libs.
+For more information regarding the NDK framework, please [click here][8].
+Then, from the code you just need to code:

+    _stackBlurManager.processNatively(progress*5);

+The function processNatively(int radius) return the image already blurry.
+This code is 25-30 times faster as the Java code.

 Version history
 --------------------
+* 04.12.2013: Added support for NDK blurry, much faster.
 * 02.12.2013: Solved the issue #1, provoking an ArrayOutOfBoundsException.
 * 08.09.2013: Added support for Gradle
 * 19.08.2013: Added support for Alpha blurring